LUDO-Lab-Research/ASD3DP-DG/docs/wiki/index.md

 | Selected 10-second intervals | 11,861 |
 | Mono channel views of selected intervals | 47,444 |

 These counts describe the selected collection before any benchmark subsampling.
-The complete public download is being prepared; see [Downloads](download.md) for availability.
-The underlying files and checksums will be linked only after the final archive has been verified.
+The [dataset on Google Drive](https://drive.google.com/drive/folders/1dABXcAjs-b6dA5qjiMSdtwvO69cFOt2g) contains the audio, annotations, evidence, and checksums; see [Downloads](download.md).

 ## Read the guide